oracle-livelabs/apex/oci-document-understanding/4-additional-pages/4-additional-pages.md

 In this lab, you:

 - Create an Application Process
-- Create an Invoice Tracker using Cards
+- Develop an Invoice Tracking page using Cards
 - Create an Invoice Analysis page

 ## Task 1: Create an Application Process